 Digital Detox: 7 Days to Reconnect with Your Kids

-Covenant Eyes just released a new email challenge, Digital Detox: 7 Days to Reconnect with Your Kids.
+Covenant Eyes offers an engaging email challenge, Digital Detox: 7 Days to Reconnect with Your Kids.
 It’s not a strict no-technology fast.
 Rather, it’s an opportunity to disconnect from technology during strategic times and in strategic ways so you can reconnect with the ones you love most.

 When you sign up for Digital Detox: 7 Days to Reconnect with Your Kids, you’ll receive an email every morning that contains a tip or fact for smart and healthy technology use, a technology-free activity, and a fun conversation starter.